ingenthr/ns_server/deps/menelaus/doc/API/index.markdown

 * 20100129 Updated create bucket documentation
 * 20100209 Updated pool details, many fixes, adding cache reserved and allocated
 * 20100218 Added documentation on removing a node
 * 20100224 Documented client logging interface and cleaned up some legacy things
+* 20100803 Various updates for 1.6, mostly to pool resource
+* 20100809 Added section on provisioning and provisioning calls